GabrieleLagani/HebbianLearning/README.md

-**IMPORTANT: the new implementation based on FastHebb is available**, making Hebbian experiments more than 20x faster!!!
+**IMPORTANT: the new implementation based on FastHebb is available**, making Hebbian experiments more than 20x faster!!

 In order to launch an experiment session, type:
 `PYTHONPATH=<project root> python <project root>/runexp.py --config <dotted.path.to.config.object> --mode <mode> --device <device> --clearhist --restart`